Nippon Professional Baseball: Interleague play

-League championship series/Climax Series
+Post-Season/Climax Series

-After 2004, a three-team playoff system was introduced in the Pacific League, dubbed the "Pacific League Championship Series".
+After 2004, a three-team playoff system was introduced in the Pacific League, initially dubbed the "Pacific League Championship Series".
 The teams with the second- and third-best records play in the three-game first stage, with the winner advancing to the five-game final against the top team.
 The winner becomes the representative of the Pacific League to the Japan Series.

 Since the Pacific League won every Japan Series after introducing this league playoff system, an identical system was introduced to the Central League in 2007, and the post-season intra-league games were renamed the "Climax Series" in both leagues.

-Player statistics and drafting order based on team records are not affected by these postseason games.
+Player statistics and drafting order based on team records are decided on regular season and are not affected by these postseason games.

 Recent history

-In 2011 Miyagi Baseball Stadium, home of the Rakuten Eagles, was badly damaged by the Tōhoku earthquake and tsunami.
+In 2011, Miyagi Baseball Stadium, home of the Rakuten Eagles, was badly damaged by the Tōhoku earthquake and tsunami, the stadium was restorated later that year.

-The 2013 season featured a livelier baseball which was secretly introduced into NPB, resulting in a marked increase in home runs league-wide.
+The 2013 season featured a livelier baseball, which was secretly introduced into NPB, resulting in a marked increase in home runs league-wide.
 Tokyo Yakult Swallows outfielder Wladimir Balentien broke the NPB single-season home run record of 55, previously held by professional baseball's all-time home run leader Sadaharu Oh in 1964, Tuffy Rhodes in 2001, and Alex Cabrera in 2002.
 Balantien finished the season with 60 home runs.
 Three-term NPB commissioner Ryōzō Katō was forced to resign over the scandal when the changed baseball was revealed.

 Former Prime Minister Shinzō Abe's ruling Liberal Democratic Party has proposed expanding NPB to 16 total teams by adding two expansion franchises in each of the country's top-tier professional baseball leagues.
 The goal of such a move would be to energize the economies of the regions receiving the new teams.
 Okinawa, Shizuoka, Shikoku, and Niigata have been identified as regions that could play host to said teams.

 The 2020 NPB season was delayed numerous times due to the COVID-19 pandemic.
 Initially preseason games were set to be played without spectators, but with opening day of March 20 remaining unchanged.
 With the lifting of states of emergency over major Japanese cities, NPB announced that it would begin its regular season on 19 June behind closed doors.
 "Warm-up" games began 26 May.
 The shortened 120-game regular season began on 19 June.
-On 10 July NPB began allowing a limited number of fans to attend games, with plans to further ease restrictions in the near future.
+On 10 July, NPB began allowing a limited number of fans to attend games, with plans to further ease restrictions in the near future.
 On 19 September, attendance was expanded to a maximum of 20,000 fans per game, or 50% of stadium capacity.